chulhongsung/InstaTran/README.md

 Download data from one of the following links and unpack it into './'.
 - [Han River Dataset](https://dacon.io/competitions/official/235949/data) (permission required)

-Or you can use US lakes dataset
+Or you can use US lakes dataset in `./data/us_lakes/` without downloading.

 ## Train InstaTran